WeAllJS/wealljs.github.io/enforcement.md

 # Introduction

 No matter how kind or nice people think they are, at some point, someone's gonna say Some Shit:tm: and things are going to go awry.
 This document is meant as a writeup and guideline holding core values about what this community considers the best approach to resolving these conflicts in a kind and positive way, as much as possible.
+It is paired with the community's [Code of Conduct](/code-of-conduct).
 It is a living document, informed by new problems, new conflicts, and always strives to help make the We All JS community successful while including the voices of those who are too often not heard.

 # Guiding Principles